Glivenko-Cantelli classes and NIP formulas: Glivenko--Cantelli classes

 \section{Glivenko--Cantelli classes}

 The classical theorem of Glivenko and Cantelli is a generalization of the law of large numbers in probability theory.
-The families of sets/functions for which the consequence of the Glivenko--Cantelli theorem holds are called Glivenko--Cantelli classes.
-Vapnik and Chervonenkis gave a characterization of such classes \cite{VC}.
-As mentioned before, Talagrand's characterization \cite{Talagrand} of Glivenko--Cantelli classes has some adventures over \cite{VC}.
-In this case, the fundamental notion has been invented by David H. Fremlin, namely the Fremlin--Talagrand stability.
-From a logical point of view, this notion was first studied in \cite{K-amenable} in the framework of integral logic.
+The families of sets/functions for which the consequence of the Glivenko--Cantelli theorem holds are called Glivenko--Cantelli classes.\footnote{In a simple word, for a compact space $X$, a family $A$ of real-valued functions on $X$, and a Borel probability measure $\mu$ on $X$, we say that $A$ is a Glivenko--Cantelli class (with respect to $\mu$) if the condition (ii) in Theorem~465M of \cite{Fremlin4} holds.
+See also Theorem~\ref{fim}(ii).
+(Of course, pay attention that in Theorem~\ref{fim} this property is stated for {\bf all} Borel probability measures.)} Vapnik and Chervonenkis gave a {\bf uniform} characterization of such classes in \cite{VC}.
+As mentioned before, Talagrand's characterization \cite{Talagrand} of Glivenko--Cantelli classes has some advantages over \cite{VC}.\footnote{The difference between VC characterization and Talagrand's characterization is that: in the latter, this property is given for a fixed Borel measure $\mu$, but in the former, this property is given for all Borel measures simultaneously.
+Therefore, a class of functions has VC property iff for every Borel probability measure $\mu$ this class has Talagrand's property with respect to $\mu$.
+In other words, VC property is stronger than Talagrand's property, and the latter is finer than the former because it can consider measures separately.} In this case, the fundamental notion has been invented by David H. Fremlin, namely the Fremlin--Talagrand stability.
+From a logical point of view, this notion was first studied in \cite{K-amenable} in the framework of {\em integral logic}.